digi-embedded/meta-digi/README.md

 # Known Issues and Limitations

+This is a list of known issues and limitations at the time of release.
+An updated list can be found on the online documentation.

 * When using the TrustFence (TM) U-Boot environment encryption, access to the U-Boot environment from the Linux OS is not supported.